jjindrich/jjazure-web-angular-apimanagement/README.md

 Warning: now using Kestrel, limited for multiple services running on same port.

-Next I created **second API service called jjapisf with API orders**
+Next I created **second API service called jjapisf2 with API orders**

 If you want to use port sharing, you have to use HttpSys listener - [Using unique service URLs](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-reliable-services-communication-aspnetcore#using-unique-service-urls)